REVIEW AND ADJUSTMENT OF A

 Review/Adjustment Only (form CRVU), along with any supporting documentation, in

 order for the review to continue.
-The
+The form is automatically generated when

-form is automatically generated when certain conditions in ORSIS are met.
+certain conditions in ORSIS are met.

 5.

-and Adjust: Review Initiated due to
+Review and Adjust: Review

-form is sent to the non-requestor(s).
+Initiated due to Incarceration – Non-Requestor.
+This form is sent to the

-When Utah is the requestor, this form is sent to both parents.
-This form notifies the non-requestor(s) that
+non-requestor(s).
+When Utah is the requestor, this form is sent to both

-pursuant to 45 CFR § 303.8(b)(2), ORS has initiated a review of the child support award
+303.8(b)(2), ORS has initiated a review of the child support award because ORS

 6.

-Worksheet.
-This form is to be
+Income Worksheet.
+This form is to be completed by

-Refer to CS 403P Income and CS 403P-1 Determining Income for Guideline
+participants during the review process.
+Refer to CS 403P Income and CS 403P-1

-Worksheets for detailed instructions on calculating income.
+Determining Income for Guideline Worksheets for detailed instructions on

-Overview of Modifications for
+Overview of Modifications for Incarcerated

-Incarcerated Individuals
+Individuals

 In the past, Utah case law combined with Utah Code treated incarceration time frames and reduced earnings due to incarceration as “voluntary underemployment” which prevented most review and adjustment actions from resulting in a change to the order.
-In December 2016, the Office of Child Support Services (OCSS) passed new federal regulations which prevented incarceration from being treated as “voluntary underemployment” and required states to adopt one of three options for proceeding with review and adjustment processes for incarcerated parents after the agency learns that the noncustodial parent will be incarcerated for more than 180 calendar days (prospectively).
+In December 2016, the Office of Child Support Enforcement (OCSE) passed new federal regulations which prevented incarceration from being treated as “voluntary underemployment” and required states to adopt one of three options for proceeding with review and adjustment processes for incarcerated parents after the agency learns that the noncustodial parent will be incarcerated for more than 180 calendar days (prospectively).

 The three options given to states are: